Kartikk1127/Go/Notes.md

 6. You can pass functions as a parameter in another function.
 7. You can return multiple values from a function in Go
 8. Enums in Go are implemented using Const.
+9. In order to create packages, we need to initialize modules using :: `go mod init myapp`
+10. To download the packages, :: `go get <github package url>`